 Brown Noise for Sleep Meditation

-Brown noise for sleep meditation can be used as a gentle bedtime sound anchor: play a low, steady rumble at a moderate volume and return your attention to it whenever the mind wanders.
-It may help mask background sounds, but it should not be treated as a cure for insomnia or a guarantee of deeper sleep.
+Quick answer: brown noise for sleep meditation is a low, steady rumble you use as a gentle sound anchor.
+Keep it at a moderate volume, let attention rest on the sound, and return when the mind wanders.
+It may cover small background noises, but it is not an insomnia treatment or a promise of deeper sleep.

 Definition: Brown noise meditation is a secular mindfulness practice that uses a deep, low-frequency sound as an attention anchor, similar to using the breath, body sensations, or ambient room sounds.